smeets/ctmr/README.md

 Starting philosophy was that if cookies expired by themselves then they could be viewed as a (self cleaning) timer.
-After some investigation this wasn't really possible because expiration dates aren't accessiable from client-side, so now everything is baked into the cookie value instead...
+After some investigation I found out that expiration dates aren't accessiable from client-side, so now everything is baked into the cookie value instead...

 Local storage is looking good  ._.